Nutrition and Hydration in Care Settings

 Course Details

-• Duration: Half day (3 to 4 hours), or full day on request
+• Duration: Half day (3 to 4 hours).
+Full day available on request.

-• Delivery: In-person at your venue, or live online via Zoom or Microsoft Teams
+• Delivery: Face-to-face in-house or live online via Zoom or Microsoft Teams

-• Refresher: Every 2 to 3 years, or sooner following changes in the care needs of individuals supported, updates to SALT guidance or care plans, incidents or concerns relating to nutrition or hydration, or changes in organisational policy
+• Validity: No formal expiry.
+Refresher is recommended every 2 to 3 years, or sooner following changes in the care needs of individuals supported, updates to SALT guidance or individual care plans, or where CQC inspection feedback identifies nutrition and hydration practice as a concern.

 Who This Course Is For

-This course is right for any care staff whose role involves supporting individuals with eating, drinking, or mealtimes in any setting, including:
+This course is right for any care staff whose role involves supporting individuals with eating, drinking, or mealtimes in any setting.

 • Care assistants and support workers in care homes, supported living, and domiciliary care